Take the Long Way Home album art

 Supertramp

-The production is impeccable.
-Every instrument precisely placed, the harmonies stacked just right, the harmonica adding that wistful edge.
-It sounds like a million bucks, which is exactly the point.
-Even the song itself is successful and somehow not enough.
+It’s impeccable.
+Every instrument precisely placed, the harmonies stacked just right, that harmonica adding its wistful edge over the top.
+The song sounds like a million bucks.
+And that is exactly the point — the song is doing what the man in the song is doing.
+It’s a polished, successful surface with something hollow moving underneath.
+Even the song itself is a success that somehow isn’t enough.

 Some songs make you feel good.
 This one makes you feel caught.